miroR/uncenz/README.md

 If I make it (which can not happen soon, I'm too busy elsewhere).
 And if others do, thanks for using my idea (but see paragraph below).

-During all the time that I have been slowly progressing to this moment when the idea has been sufficiently shaped to propose it here, I have not been aware of any similar ideas.
+During all the time that I have been slowly progressing toward this point in time when the idea has been sufficiently shaped to propose it here, I have not been aware of any similar ideas.
 But (if you read the topic linked above in Gentoo Forums) I'm not Schmoog the Surveillance Engine to know it all.
 Do let me know if there exists something similar to my idea.
 Not a good thing inventing hot water.
-(And while you're possibly trying to contact me, be aware of the censorship and related attacks.)
+(And while you're possibly trying to contact me, be aware of the censorship and related attacks.
+Use the uncenz to document that you tried to contact me!)

+There is a simple standalone script, separate from the set, that will often be more practical to use: just dumpcamp'ing.
+Much simpler, but it's akin to recording ony voice and not picture ;-) .
+You can't show with blatant evidence to non-experts the censorship that happened, in cases where stuff like, e.g. clickjacking and such visual events happened.

+That standalone no-ffmpeg is all in just one standalone script:

+uncenz-only-dump.sh